 Sister to the original Abu Dhabi Indian School on Abu Dhabi Island, founded in 1975, the Abu Dhabi Indian School (ADIS) branch at Wathba was opened in 2014.
 The school offers the CBSE curriculum.
 The core curriculum is supplemented by a range of other subjects including Hindi, Physical Education, Creative Arts, ICT, and French from Grade 8.
-It will open fully with grade 12 in April 2018.

 The school has an open admissions policy until Grade 4.
 It has selection tests for new entrants from Grade 5 onwards and accepts the top performers for the few vacancies it has in these grades.
 Siblings are given priority.
-The school has a supportive policy towards children with SEND or Gifted and Talented support.

 The School’s vision is: ‘We learn and share, we discover and inspire.’